brson/brson.github.com/_posts/2023-03-12-move-on-llvm.md

 I wouldn't recommend it,
 as it depends on Rust's own LLVM fork, and is filled with Rust-specific glue code.
-Most projects, at least those just starting out, will not need all the esoteric LLVM patches that `rustc` carries around.
+Most projects will not need all the esoteric LLVM patches that `rustc` carries around.

 The [`rustc` LLVM bindings](https://github.com/rust-lang/rust/tree/master/compiler/rustc_llvm/llvm-wrapper) though are a great reference for